walkabillylab/Can-ALE/docs/index.md

 # Canadian Active Living Environments (Can-ALE 2.0) - 2025 Update

-Welcome to the development site for the updated Can-ALE database.
+Welcome to the official repository for the Canadian Active Living Environments (Can-ALE) 2.0 project. .
 This project extends the [**Can-ALE Original Project**](https://github.com/walkabillylab/Can-ALE/tree/main) to include the **2011, 2016, and 2021** census years.

 # Introduction